2019 Kitchen Design Trends

 Grouping cabinets together also creates the opportunity to expand up.
 To utilize as much space as possible, many homeowners are choosing to go taller with their cabinets.
 This is for two important reasons: storage and display.
 Taller cabinets allow you to maximize storage, often housing items used less frequently.
 This includes kitchen appliances or decorations.
 Glass doors used in taller spaces make a great display area for decorative items in your kitchen.
 Along with building up in your kitchen, you will also want to think about how you’re utilizing the lower spaces in your kitchen, particularly base cabinets.
 Which brings us to our next trend.

 4. Base Cabinet Drawers

 Ergonomics is a practical consideration when remodeling your kitchen.
 As many homeowners only remodel their kitchen once in their lifetime, it’s important to think about growing with your kitchen.
 This brings us to using drawers in base cabinets instead of drawers with roll out trays.
-Ergonomically it is better for you to have to open one drawer as opposed to two.
+Ergonomically, it will have a greater positive impact for you to open one drawer as opposed to two.

 5. Cabinets as Furniture

 Finally, we come to the look of our cabinetry.
 There is an uptick in a built-in look to make cabinetry look more like furniture.
 This can be done in several ways, one being the inclusion of “legs” at the bottom of pieces.
 You can also incorporate this idea by making cabinets look similar to hutches and armoires.